thelovelab/tximeta/README.md

 We have a *tximeta* vignette for how `tximeta` would look, and some thoughts on next steps at the end of the document.

-Also see the *linkedTxome* vignette for examples of how we are thinking to work with linked transcriptomes.

 # Feedback

 We'd love to hear your feedback.
 Please file an